Adi1827/healthandwellbeing.io/Readme.md

-# Health and Wellness Management Platform
+# Health and Wellbeing Platform

 ## Functionalities